 SD card and USB drive repair by removing bad sectors

 Our storage devices store data in different sectors.
-Due to different reasons, these sectors become unusable, giving rise to bad sectors.
+Due to various reasons, these sectors become unusable, giving rise to bad sectors.
 By using some steps and running simple commands, you can perform a USB drive repair.
 Read more about it here in detail.

 Recover your lost data